Dear Design Doctor

 I am in debt and need money to get it off the ground.
 Can you help or advice who gives money?

-“This is one of the most common questions that I get asked.
-The quick answer to your question is: There is very little funding available in the form of cash.
+There is very little funding available in the form of cash.

 There seems to be a bit of a myth that there is funding available to set up your own business or creative projects.
 Please read another Design Trust blog post Busting the myth of funding that covers that topic.